Psychiatry Residency Program Curriculum

 While you continue in Psychotherapy, we add new courses in Individual Psychodynamic Psychotherapy; Group and Family Therapy; Brief Psychotherapies; and Supportive, Interpersonal, and Cognitive Therapy.
 All residents are required to videotape their psychotherapy sessions for review by expert faculty supervisors.
 We also conduct courses on Community Psychiatry and Forensic Psychiatry.
 All PGY-III residents attend a 14 week (½ day per week) Neuroscience course at Columbia University in New York City.
 PGY-IV courses consist of the following:

 - Clinical Psychiatry Review

 - Teaching, Research, and Clinical Supervision

 - Transition to Practice Seminars

 Case conferences combine the best of faculty teaching and peer supervision.
-Residents present difficult and unusual cases to their colleagues and attending physicians and receive feedback and suggestions on the presentation as well as patient evaluation and management.
+Residents present complex and unusual cases to their colleagues and attending physicians and receive feedback and suggestions on the presentation and patient evaluation and management.

-Grand Rounds are held weekly.
+We hold Grand Rounds weekly.
 Speakers include mental health professionals of local, regional, and national prominence.
-Residents routinely present challenging clinical problems in the form of evidence based clinical case conferences.
+Residents routinely present challenging clinical problems in the form of evidence-based clinical case conferences.